 The result of the attack left “Dandy” Jack Donovan out for five weeks with a concussion and with 85 stitches in his head and mouth.

 Donovan, when speaking with Christine Jarrett at the Gulf Coast Wrestlers’ Reunion in Mobile, Alabama years later after he had retired from wrestling, told her that he believes that nobody intended to mistreat anybody.
-They were just wanting to get ahead and do the best they could.
-He believes that what caused the trouble between him, Jackie Fargo, Tojo and Jarrett was a form of jealousy, but there are no hard feelings on his part.
+They just wanted to get ahead and do the best they could.
+He believes that what caused the trouble between him, Jackie Fargo, Tojo, and Jarrett was a form of jealousy, but there are no hard feelings on his part.

 Donovan later found out after Nick Gulas had passed away that Jarrett had “certain people” he had to satisfy and get along with who pressured him to do certain things, and if he didn’t, they’d threaten to take him out.